jaindivij21/ioc-mru-project/README.md

 9) You will be redirected to **localhost:3000/mru** to see the tabular representation of the data.

 #### Note:
-Need to have NodeJS and Python installed on the local machine to run this project.
+1) Need to have NodeJS and Python installed on the local machine to run this project.
+2) Find the result images of the web app in the folder "result_images".

 ## Project Description